google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: This article is about me playing with the experimental WebGPU API and sharing along my journey with web developers interested in performing data-parallel computations using the GPU.
+description: This article is about me playing with the experimental WebGPU API and sharing my journey with web developers interested in performing data-parallel computations using the GPU.

 {# wf_updated_on: 2019-08-22 #}
 {# wf_published_on: 2019-08-22 #}
 {# wf_tags: news,gpu,canvas,graphics #}
 {# wf_blink_components: Blink>WebGPU #}
 {# wf_featured_image: /web/updates/images/2019/08/matrix-execution.jpg #}
-{# wf_featured_snippet: This article is about me playing with the experimental WebGPU API and sharing along my journey with web developers interested in performing data-parallel computations using the GPU. #}
+{# wf_featured_snippet: This article is about me playing with the experimental WebGPU API and sharing my journey with web developers interested in performing data-parallel computations using the GPU. #}

 <style>figcaption { text-align: center; margin-bottom: 32px; }</style>